Ageshks/api-fetching/README.md

  ##  API Used

 The project uses the ExchangeRate-API to fetch real-time exchange rates.
 The API is free and does not require an API key for basic usage.

+### Future Improvements

+    Real-Time API Integration: Use a more robust API for up-to-date exchange rates.

+    More Currency Options: Add support for additional currencies.

+    Historical Data: Allow users to view historical exchange rates.

+    Improved UI/UX: Add animations, a dark mode, and a more interactive design.

+    Offline Support: Cache exchange rates for offline use.